 - A) Who complete and submit their scholarship/ financial aid application by the deadline: - The Academic Affairs Office will collect applications until the deadline.
-Students can submit the application form by either filling out the form through the link shared in the email sent by Academic Affairs or sending the application form in a soft copy to Academic.scholarship@sunykorea.ac.kr. - The candidates will first be reviewed through a screening process: The most recent term GPA of 3.5 or higher (for scholarship); he most recent term GPA of 3.2 or higher (for financial aid) - Continuing Student Scholarship Committee will review applications for scholarship or financial aid. - 4.
+Students can submit the application form by either filling out the form through the link shared in the email sent by Academic Affairs or sending the application form in a soft copy to Academic.scholarship@sunykorea.ac.kr. - The candidates will first be reviewed through a screening process: The most recent term GPA of 3.5 or higher (for scholarship); he most recent term GPA of 3.2 or higher (for financial aid) - 3.
+Continuing Student Scholarship Committee will review applications for scholarship or financial aid. - 4.
 The results will be announced after final approval. - B) complete and submit their scholarship/financial aid applications after the deadline: The applications will not be reviewed. - C) All applicants are eligible to apply for the financial aid, but students who only enrolled this semester can apply for the new scholarship which covers the next semester tuition.

-Title Continuing Criteria Benefits the next semesters - Outstanding Academic Term GPA (min.
-3.5/4.0) - SUNY Korea: \$10,775/ semester Academic Excellence Scholarship - Term Credits Farned: (Refer to Appendix 2) 15 credits - SBU NY Campus: Full tuition/ semester No continuing option Academic Prestige Scholarship Outstanding Academic Term GPA (min.
-3.5/4.0) No I's, U's, NR's, W's, NC's, F's, or Q's Term Credits Earned: (Refer to Appendix 2) 15 credits Term Credits Earned Toward GPA: 12 credits No report on academic dishonesty or misbehavior - SUNY Korea: \$5,388/ semester No continuing option
+Title Continuing Criteria Benefits Continue for the next semesters - Outstanding Academic Term GPA (min.
+3.5/4.0) - SUNY Korea: \$10,775/ semester Academic Excellence Scholarship- No I's, U's, NR's, W's, NC's, F's, or Q's - Term Credits Earned: (Refer to Appendix 2) 15 credits - Term Credits Earned Toward GPA : 12 credits - No report on academic dishonesty or misbehavior - SBU NY Campus: Full tuition/ semester No continuing option - Outstanding Academic Term GPA (min.
+3.5/4.0) - No I's, U's, NR's, W's, NC's, F's, or Q's - Term Credits Earned: (Refer to Appendix 2) 15 credits - Term Credits Earned Toward GPA : 12 credits - No report on academic dishonesty or misbehavior - Outstanding Academic Term GPA (min.
+3.5/4.0) - SUNY Korea: \$5,388/ semester - SBU NY Campus: Half tuition/ semester No continuing option